MSB Frequently Asked Questions

 Electronic Surety Bonds (ESB)

-New company license applications submitted after January 23, 2017 are required to meet all surety bond requirements by completing the electronic surety bond process.
+Licensees are required to meet all surety bond requirements by completing the electronic surety bond process.
 See the ESB Adoption Map and Table for more information.

-The minimum surety bond for payment instrument sellers $250,000 and $100,000 for money transmitters.
+The minimum surety bond for money transmitters is $250,000.

 The Department assesses the licensee's quarterly outstandings to determine if high bond coverage is required; however, under no circumstances shall the additional bond coverage required by the Department exceed $2,000,000.